-Apps submitted to the directory should be easy for teams to install and use.
+Apps submitted to the directory should be easy for workspaces to install and use.
 Our application review team will install and use your application and follow up with you for additional detail.
 As we receive many submissions, there may be a short delay before your application will be reviewed or approved.

 Our Slack App Directory Checklist outlines the entire review and submission process.

 When you're ready to submit:

 After distribution has been activated you have the option of deactivating by clicking on the Deactivate Public Distribution button.
 This will remove the app from any workspaces that have installed it aside from the original one you chose.